Updated: Oct 29, 2021

 Heres how I install a rubber rear main.
 First things first...
 Not all blocks can take a rubber seal! take note that the seal groove is centered on the crank journal. there should appear to be even seal pressure on both sides of the crank.. if not, then a rope seal should be used instead..
-About half the seal lip should come in contact with your journal that should be polished to 2k grit with no pitting or imperfections where the seal rides. the seal lip of any seal should point toward the inside of the engine.
+About half the seal lip should come in contact with your journal on both visible sides of the crank journal, which should be polished to 2k grit with no pitting or imperfections where the seal rides. the seal lip of any seal should point toward the inside of the engine.
 Theres 2 different seals sold for this application...
 A Brown one and a black one.
-I prefer the black one because it is stiffer and feels more durable to me, but ive had good luck with both so it doesn't really matter. the brown seals are slightly thicker.
+I prefer the black one because it is stiffer and feels more durable to me, but i've had good luck with both so it doesn't really matter. the brown seals are slightly thicker.